NotsoanoNimus/email-spoof-prevention-filter/README.md

 This is the ideal use of this script if your content filtering supports regex look-ahead.

 ### The -c Flag
 The script also includes an option to output custom rules for _SpamAssassin_ as well, in case you are an email administrator that utilizes open-source software.
 This solution is also, luckily, Barracuda-ESG-compatible, but has to be added by their support team upon request.
+Just tell them to reference **Solution #00005971, STEP 8** and they can take care of the rest.

-Again, it builds upon the -e flag above but produces a different output:
+Again, this option builds upon the -e flag above but produces a different output:
 ```
 [zack@AMD64-arch ~]$ ./ceo_filter_gen.sh "Zachary T. Puhl" -e"zpuhl@barracuda.com,zack.puhl@yahoo.com,zpuhl@yeethop.xyz" -c
 Regex successfully generated for name "Zachary T. Puhl"!